-America began tossing monkeys at the stars in 1948, but it was not until the launch of the loving squirrel monkey known as “Miss Baker” in 1959 that they were able to recover one alive.
+America began sending monkeys toward the stars in 1948, but it was not until the launch of the loving squirrel monkey known as “Miss Baker” in 1959 that they were able to recover one alive.

 The American space program had previously succeeded in recovering fruit flies after sub-orbital space flight, but the higher primates quickly became a problem.
-While Russia was throwing dogs into space and catching them alive on the way down for years, America just kept losing their little test subjects, be it to exploding rockets, the violence of return impact, or simply losing their capsules at sea.
+While Russia was already sending dogs into space and recovering them alive, the animals that America sent into space—without their consent, of course—kept dying, often inside exploding rockets, or upon return impact, or simply by being lost in their capsules at sea.

-Assumedly buying in bulk at this point, the program purchased Miss Baker along with dozens of other monkeys from a Miami pet shop.
-She quickly stood out from the pack of other test animals as she withstood confinement, electrodes, and other rigors.
+The program purchased Miss Baker, along with dozens of other monkeys, from a Miami pet shop.
+She quickly stood out from the pack of other test animals as she withstood confinement, electrodes, and more.
 In the end she and a larger rhesus monkey known as “Miss Able” were selected to be sent into space, as various countries vied to outpace each other—often using tactics that are now controversial, such as sending unwilling, non-human creatures up into space before we ventured there.

-The monkeys were fitted with adorable little caps and jackets to wear into space and crammed into less than adorable metal monitoring capsules which kept them from moving around too much and was covered in monitoring equipment for the electrodes that were surgically placed in the animals.
-Then in the wee hours of May 28, 1959, the duo were placed into a Jupiter rocket and shot 300 miles into the sky.
+The monkeys were fitted with caps and jackets to wear into space and crammed into metal monitoring capsules which kept them confined.
+Electrodes were surgically placed in the animals.
+Then in the wee hours of May 28, 1959, the duo was placed into a Jupiter rocket and shot 300 miles into the sky.
 The flight only lasted 16 minutes, over half of which consisted of weightlessness, and the rocket landed safely, for the first time, in the Atlantic Ocean.